mapgears/scribeui/README.markdown

 Configuration
 -------------

+First, clone the repository in a folder www-data will be able to access.
+In this configuration example, the scribeui folder will be located at ```/opt/scribeui```

-First, copy the default production settings:
+Then, copy the default production settings:

     cp production.ini local.ini